Karnak

 shift = (patientHashed[0:6].toPositiveDecimal() * scale) + scaledMin

-Most of the patient’s identifying information is contained in the Patient Module.
+A patient participating in multiple research projects may encounter different de-identification methods.
+Most patient identifying information is contained in the Patient Module.

 Pseudonymization Pseudonymization